0 %

 Overview

-• High-risk actions - Reset Password, Impersonate Tenant, Suspend Tenant
+• Actions - Reset Password, Impersonate Tenant, Suspend Tenant.

 Destructive or sensitive actions are visible but intentionally friction-aware to prevent misuse.